-A. The Director of Finance, or the Directors designated representative, will maintain a list of financial institutions authorized to provide investment services to the City.
+- A. The Director of Finance will maintain a list of financial institutions authorized to provide investment services to the City.
 In addition, a list will also be maintained of approved broker/dealers authorized to provide investment services in the State of Texas.
 These will include financial institutions that qualify under Securities & Exchange Commission Rule 15-C3-1 (uniform net capital rule).
-No public deposit shall be made except in a qualified public depository as established by state laws.

-B. All financial institutions and broker/dealers who desire to become qualified bidders for investment transactions must supply the Director of Finance with the following, as appropriate: audited financial statements, proof of Financial Industry Regulatory Authority certification, trading resolution, proof of State registration, completed broker/dealer questionnaire and certification of having read the DISTRICT's investment policy.

-C. The Finance Audit Committee shall be responsible for adopting the list of brokers and dealers of government securities.
+No public deposit shall be made except in a qualified public depository as established by state laws. - B. All financial institutions and broker/dealers who desire to become qualified bidders for investment transactions must supply the Director of Finance with the following, as appropriate: audited financial statements, proof of Financial Industry Regulatory Authority certification, trading resolution, proof of State registration, completed broker/dealer questionnaire and certification of having read the DISTRICT's investment policy. - C. The Finance Audit Committee shall be responsible for adopting the list of brokers and dealers of government securities.
 Their selection shall be among only primary government securities dealers that report directly to the New York Federal Reserve Bank, unless a comprehensive credit and capitalization analysis reveals that other firms are adequately financed to conduct public business.
-The Finance Audit Committee shall base its evaluation of security dealers and financial institutions upon:

-1. Financial conditions, strength and capability to fulfill commitments;

-${\bf 2.} \quad \hbox{Overall reputation with other dealers or investors};$

-3. Regulatory status of the dealer;

-4. Background and expertise of the individual representatives.
+The Finance Audit Committee shall base its evaluation of security dealers and financial institutions upon: - 1.
+Financial conditions, strength and capability to fulfill commitments; - 2.
+Overall reputation with other dealers or investors; - 3.
+Regulatory status of the dealer; - 4.
+Background and expertise of the individual representatives. - D. Investment Officers shall only conduct business with securities dealers approved by the Finance Audit Committee and will not purchase investments from any financial organization until the organization's registered principal has executed a written instrument stating that he or she has thoroughly reviewed the DISTRICT's investment policy and acknowledges that reasonable procedures and controls have been implemented to preclude imprudent investment activities arising out of transactions between the organization and the DISTRICT, except to the extent that this authorization is dependent on an analysis of the makeup of the DISTRICT's entire portfolio or requires an interpretation of subjective investment standards.